thegooddocsproject/website-hugo/content/en/docs/glossaries/use-cases.md

 ---
-title: "Glossary Use Cases"
+title: "Sharable glossary use cases"
-linkTitle: "Use Cases"
+linkTitle: "Use cases"
 menu:
-  glossary:
+  glossaries:
-    weight: 100
+    weight: 140
 draft: true
 ---
-## Spacer 1

-## Spacer 2

-# Glossary use cases

 This page lists the various use cases enabled by glossaries.